 What is the Gross Profit Ratio?

-Gross profit ratio is calculated as the ratio of Gross Profit (GP) to Net Sales and shows how much profit the company generates after deducting its cost of revenues.
+Gross profit ratio is a profitability measure that is calculated as the ratio of Gross Profit (GP) to Net Sales and therefore shows how much profit the company generates after deducting its cost of revenues.

 Gross Profit Ratio Formula